 Taught programme withdrawal

-Schools should use the programme withdrawal form.
+Schools must use the programme withdrawal form to request approval.

 Careful consideration should be given to the status of existing literature/information about the programme (for example, the prospectus and other print materials as well as Coursefinder and the programme catalogue) and the timing of application and recruitment cycles, open day presentations and the existence of any deferred applications/offers.
 Partnerships or collaborative agreements with other institutions or organisations require particular attention.
 Early consultation with the Faculty Marketing Manager is important.

 Withdrawing a taught programme from marketing and recruitment